-This guest post was written by Jillian Hyland for an assignment in the Foundations of Modern Astrophysics class taught by Professor Cara Battersby.
+This guest post was written by Jillian Hyland for an assignment in the Fall 2018 Foundations of Modern Astrophysics class taught by Professor Cara Battersby.
 As part of the course, students were tasked with writing an Astrobite-style summary of a topic in astronomy.
 Stay tuned for more bites in this series!

 Jillian is a fourth year undergraduate student at the University of Connecticut.
 She is studying Physics Education, and plans to become a high school physics teacher after completing the five year integrated Bachelor’s/Master’s program she is a part of.
 Besides her passion for physics, she enjoys playing basketball and spending time with her family and friends!